Stamp FAQ for Consumers

 Q. How much actual whole grain is in a product bearing the Whole Grain Stamp?

-With both the current Stamps and the earlier Stamps, the minimum level of whole grain content is 8g.
+The minimum level of whole grain content is 8g.
 The 8 gram minimum is based on the latest research on whole grains and health.
 Both government and academic scientists agree that people should aim for three servings a day of whole grains.
 A serving is defined as at least 16 grams of whole grain content.
 So all products bearing the Stamp offer at least half a serving (8 grams) of whole grains.
 Most offer a lot MORE, so look for the Stamp and enjoy your whole grains.

 Click here to learn more about the US Dietary Guidelines and how much whole grain your body needs daily.